Innoactive/Creator/.github/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Innoactive Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to support@innoactive.de.
+Please report unacceptable behavior to our [maintainers](#maintainers).

 ## Feature Request